Kong/cloud-migration-journey/README.md

 To demonstrate this we will step through the 3-phased approach that will deprecate the `disputes` feature of monolith running on premise, for a new microservice running a Kuberentes cluster.

-The Monolith is a Java Based Application Server that contains 4 features: Card, Balances/Charges, Payments, and Disputes.
-We will specifically deprecate the `Disputes` functionality in the monolith for a new disputes microservice deployed in EKS.

 <p align="center">
     <img src="docs/img/monolith-microservice.png" width="600"/></div>
 </p>